 Exposure to light sources outside of the natural light spectrum increases risk of ‘civilization diseases’ (cancer, diabetes, obesity and infectious disease).
 In the face of such enormous and critical challenges, the lighting industry is abuzz with terms like human-centric lighting (HCL) – lighting that benefits peoples’ physical and emotional health.
 How can designers use modern tools and scientific understanding to best promote our health and wellbeing in the modern workplace?

-Attend this webinar to learn about light’s importance to our health, covering topics like circadian rhythm, e-smog and flicker.
+Watch this webinar to learn about light’s importance to our health, covering topics like circadian rhythm, e-smog and flicker.
 Discover whether HCL is an industry buzzword or scientifically merited, the kind of light sources we should use, and how we can holistically design the best modern, human workplace.